Robert M. L. McKay

-Robert Michael Lee McKay is a Canadian microbiologist who is the executive director and a professor of the Great Lakes Institute for Environmental Research, School of Environment, at the University of Windsor.
-McKay's research interest centre around the physiological ecology of phytoplankton communities in large lakes and oceans.
+Robert Michael Lee McKay is a Canadian microbiologist and presently the executive director and a professor of the Great Lakes Institute for Environmental Research, School of Environment, at the University of Windsor.
+McKay's research interest center around the physiological ecology of phytoplankton communities in large lakes and oceans.
 His efforts focus on environmental microbiology including harmful cyanobacterial blooms and blooms of ice-associated algae in the Great Lakes.

 Education

 McKay completed his B.Sc. at Queen's University in Kingston, ON, Canada in 1986.
 Subsequently, he completed a Ph.D. at McGill University (Montreal, QC) in 1991.
 McKay was awarded a postdoctoral fellowship from the Natural Sciences and Engineering Research Council of Canada, which supported training on marine toxins at the Institute of Marine Science (University of Alaska).
 This was followed by subsequent training at Brookhaven National Laboratory in their Oceanographic and Atmospheric Sciences Division.
 In 1997, McKay accepted a faculty position at Bowling Green State University where he rose to the rank of full professor.
 During this period he held the Ryan Professorship in their Department of Biological Sciences.
 In 2019, he left BGSU to join the leadership of the University of Windsor.